XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Introduction

-Because of heavy obscuration at most wavelengths in these dust-enshrouded systems, X-rays, which are less attenuated, become a useful tool to probe behind optically thick screens.
-The hard X-ray band (2--10 keV) luminosity of AGN is typically described by a power law with photon index $\Gamma$ $\sim$ $2$.
+Because of heavy obscuration at most wavelengths in dust-enshrouded systems, X-rays, which are less attenuated, become a useful tool to probe behind optically thick screens.
+From a sample of the optically luminous quasars from SDSS DR3, spanning a redshift of 1.5-4.5, the average power law index for X-ray emission was found to be $1.9^{+0.1}_{-0.1}$ \citep{Just07}.
+The spread in the 2--10 keV photon index, however, is quite large, with observed systems running the range of $\Gamma$ $\sim$ $1.5-2.5$.
 A proposed explanation for this spectral behavior is that an accretion disk feeding the central SMBH thermally emits in the optical and UV.
-These photons inverse Compton upscatter to X-rays off of a hot plasma surrounding the disk \citep{Shapiro76, Sunyaev80, Haardt93}.
-Much of a galaxy's SMBH growth is believed to occur in regions heavily obscured by dust \citep{Hopkins06, Fabian99}, so searching in X-rays is one of the few viable options for spotting this phase, provided the column density is not overly large ($\gtrsim 10^{24}\: \textrm{cm}^{-2}$).
+These photons then inverse Compton upscatter to X-rays off of a hot plasma surrounding the disk \citep{Shapiro76, Sunyaev80, Haardt93}.
+The rather large spread in the value of photon index is thought to arise from the specific accretion rate of the SMBH regulating disk cooling-- a high accretion rate increases the rate of disk emission, providing more soft (here, 0.5--2 keV) photons and increasing the Compton cooling of the corona.
+This, then, reduces the abundance of hard photons.
+Combined with the increase of soft photons, higher accretion rates are thus associated with a steeper index \citep{Williams04, Shemmer08}.
+Much of a galaxy's SMBH growth is believed to occur in regions heavily obscured by dust \citep{Hopkins06, Fabian99}, so searching in X-rays is one of the few viable options for spotting this enshrouded phase, provided the column density is not overly large ($\gtrsim 10^{24}\: \textrm{cm}^{-2}$).

 AGN activity is not the only interesting phenomenon strongly associated with galactic interactions.
 Another prominent event often triggered is a marked increase in the star formation rate of one or both component galaxies, provided neither is gas poor.
 If this increase is large enough, the galaxy becomes a starburst. \citet{Muzzin12} suggest that, while the gross properties of star-forming galaxies are tied to their stellar masses, their environment appears to regulate the fraction of systems that are starbursting.